 Again, you do not have to calculate this, at least for the U.S. stock market.
 This chart can be found on FRED or Longtermtrends, where the Wilshire 5000 Total Market Index is commonly used to represent the market cap of the overall U.S. stock market.
 It's also displayed below in more detail:

 In 2001, Warren Buffett described the Buffett Indicator as "the best single measure of where valuations stand at any given moment."
 Buffett also mentioned that "if the ratio approaches 200%... you are playing with fire."
-Currently, the Buffett Indicator is hovering around 200%, which obviously suggests that the overall stock market is strongly overvalued.
+Currently, the Buffett Indicator is hovering around 187%, which clearly suggests that the overall stock market is overvalued.

 "Mean reversion" refers to the financial concept that a stock's price (or an index like the S&P 500), over the long-term, will always fluctuate around its mean.
-Therefore, if the market had a positive/negative change to its actual returns, mean reversion would cause a negative/positive change afterwards at a non-particular speed.
+Therefore, if the market had a positive/negative change to its actual returns, mean reversion would cause a negative/positive change afterwards.

 Interest rates, or the cost of borrowing money, are driven by the supply and demand for credit.
 Interest rates in the U.S. are heavily influenced by the U.S. Federal Reserve (the Fed), to stimulate economic growth for the U.S. economy.
 The Fed can therefore lower interest rates to lower financing costs, which encourages individuals and corporations to borrow and spend more, thereby stimulating economic growth.
 If there's too much growth and the U.S. dollar begins to weaken from inflation, then the Fed can simply raise interest rates to return growth to a more sustainable level.

 Another reason that the stock market continues to rise, is because these low interest rates have made most bond investments an inferior asset class.
-You can view the most recent 10-year Treasury yield rate on USDT, which as of 02/26/2021 is sitting at 1.44%, with shorter-maturity Treasury yields offering even lower interest rates.
+You can view the most recent 10-year Treasury yield rate, which as of writing is about 2.5%, with shorter-maturity Treasury yields offering even lower interest rates.
 Therefore, even though the U.S. stock market may appear overvalued, investors are still investing in the stock market because bonds (and banks) are not worthwhile investments with their low interest rates.
 Investing in these fixed income securities can even lose you money, because the inflation rate (based on the Consumer Price Index (CPI)) is currently at 1.4%.

 In short, it's only when the U.S. dollar begins to weaken to a certain level and inflation begins to rise to a non-acceptable level of inflation, that the Fed will step in and increase interest rate levels.
 Only then will the stock market appear overvalued from an interest rate perspective.